jaarmore/holbertonschool-low_level_programming/0x00-hello_world/README.md

 # 6-size.c
 > Program that prints the size of various types on the computer it is compiled and run on.

+# 100-intel
+> Script that generates the assembly code (Intel syntax) of a C code.